Title IV-E Child Welfare Education Program Fact Sheet

 • The IV-E Program is aimed at developing and retaining an educated, professional, stable, and committed workforce for the Georgia Division of Family and Children Services (DFCS).

-• There are seven participating public universities and colleges in Georgia: Albany State University, Augusta University, Fort Valley State University, Georgia State University, Kennesaw State University, Savannah State University, and the University of Georgia.
+• There are six participating public universities and colleges in Georgia: Albany State University, Fort Valley State University, Georgia State University, Kennesaw State University, Savannah State University, and the University of Georgia.
 There are links to these schools at the bottom of the IV-E Program web site home page.
-Dalton State College and Valdosta State University are not currently participating in the program but may return in the future.
-The private universities, Clark Atlanta University and Thomas University, are not part of the program at this time.
+Augusta University, Dalton State College, Valdosta State University are not currently participating in the program but may return in the future.
+The private universities, Augusta University, Dalton State College, Valdosta State University, are not part of the program at this time.
 They may possibly be incorporated into the program in the future.

 • You must first be accepted into the social work program of a participating Georgia school of social work.
 For those of you interested in obtaining your Bachelor of Social Work (BSW) degree, you must first be accepted into the social work program (usually your junior or senior year) before you may apply for the IV-E stipend.
 You will have to find funding on your own for your first two to three years of school.
 For those interested in the Master of Social Work (MSW) degree, check with the school you wish to attend to find out whether they require applicants to take the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) as part of the admission process.